 ESJF is one of the supporting organizations for this event.

-In celebration of UN Women’s 10th anniversary and the 75th anniversary of the U.N., civil society--consisting of organizations such as the Feminist and Women’s Movement Action Plan, NGO CSW, and UN Women USA--is dedicating a chapter of an online book, Thank you United Nations!
-Sung's story is in it.
+In celebration of UN Women’s 10th anniversary and the 75th anniversary of the UN, civil society--consisting of organizations such as the Feminist and Women’s Movement Action Plan, NGO CSW, and UN Women USA--is dedicating a chapter of an online book, Thank you United Nations!
+Sung's message of appreciation is in it.

-Sung wrote about how she has been encouraged by the way the U.N. has responded to women’s movements, especially Japanese military sexual slavery.
+Sung wrote about how she has been encouraged by the way the UN has responded to women’s movements, especially Japanese military sexual slavery before and during WWII.